seqan/seqan3/doc/tutorial/pairwise_alignment/index.md

 filter all alignments with 6 or less errors.

 \hint
-You can use the std::view::filter to get only those alignments that fit the requirements.
+You can use the std::views::filter to get only those alignments that fit the requirements.
 \endhint

 \endassignment